 It may be possible for the student to apply to extend the visa, to take a further course of study.
 And, in some cases, it may be possible to apply to switch to another kind of visa.

-A person aged between four and 17 may apply for a Tier 4 Child Student visa to study at an independent school in the UK.
-The school offering the course must hold a Tier 4 sponsor licence and it must have issued a Confirmation of Acceptance of Studies (CAS) for the applicant.
+A person aged between four and 17 may apply for a Child Student visa to study at a private school in the UK.
+The school offering the course must hold a sponsor licence and it must have issued a Confirmation of Acceptance of Studies (CAS) for the applicant.

 The applicant must have the consent of their parents/guardian, there must be suitable care arrangements for them in the UK, and there must be sufficient finance available to support them during their studies.
 Sixteen- and 17-year-olds are allowed to work part-time, up to 10 hours per week.

-If the visa application is successful it will be granted for a maximum period of six years four months.
-It may be possible to extend the visa so that the student can continue their studies and it may be possible to switch to a Tier 4 General visa if the student has been offered a suitable course.
+If the visa application is successful it will be granted for a maximum period of six years.
+It may be possible to extend the visa so that the student can continue their studies and it may be possible to switch to a Student visa if the student has been offered a suitable course.

 Applicants must be aged 16 or over and in the case of a 16- or 17-year-old they must have the consent of their parents/guardian and there must be suitable care arrangements for them in the UK.
 And they must in all cases show that there will be sufficient funds available to support them and suitable accommodation available.

 Dependants are not permitted and extension of leave is not possible.

 They are Wonderful team with specific attention to my family.
 God bless us to know such amazing team.
 I prefer them to who want be here without any problem.
 They are so supportive for any client.
 Thank you very much.